Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Introduction

-Constructing neural operator surrogates involves (i) using neural networks to design an architecture that maps between function spaces and allows for sufficient expressivity, and (ii) approximating a target nonlinear mapping by training the neural networks via supervised or semi-supervised learning \cite{kovachki2023nueral, kovachki2024operator}.
+Constructing neural operator surrogates involves (i) using neural networks to design an architecture that maps between function spaces and allows for sufficient expressivity and (ii) approximating a target mapping by training the neural networks via supervised or semi-supervised learning.
 The key feature of a neural operator is that its architecture and learning scheme are independent of any particular discretization of the input and output space.
-We utilize the term neural operator in the context that at least one of the input and output is a function space, as it necessitates a neural operator architecture and learning scheme.
-In this subsection, we briefly overview concepts related to neural operator surrogates relevant to our work.
+We use the term neural operator when input or output belongs to a function space, as it necessitates a neural operator architecture and learning scheme.
+In this subsection, we briefly overview concepts related to neural operator surrogates that are relevant to our work.

-\begin{enumerate} \item \textbf{Neural operator architectures:} The architecture more relevant to this work is reduced basis neural operators that use neural networks to learn the reduced nonlinear mapping between coefficients of input and output reduced bases \cite{Hesthaven2018, fresca2022pod, bhattacharya2021model, oleary2022learning, oleary2022derivative}.
-Choices of reduced bases include but are not limited to (i) proper orthogonal decomposition (POD-NN) or principal component analysis (PCA-Net)\cite{Hesthaven2018, bhattacharya2021model}, (ii) active subspace or derivative-informed subspace (DIP-Net)\cite{oleary2022learning, oleary2022derivative}, (iii) learned neural network representation of output reduced bases (DeepONet)) \cite{LuJinKarniadakis2019}, and (iv) variational autoencoders (VANO) \cite{seidman2023variational}.
-Other architectures include the Fourier neural operator (FNO) \cite{li2021fourier} and its variants \cite{cao2023lno, lanthaler2023nonlocal}, the graph neural operator \cite{li2020neural}, and the multipole graph neural operator \cite{li2020multipole}.
-See empirical comparisons of neural operator architectures for learning solution operators of PDEs in \cite{deHoop2022cost, lu2022comprehensive}
+\begin{itemize}[leftmargin=0pt, label={}] \item \textit{Neural operator architectures.} The architecture most relevant to this work is reduced basis neural operators that use neural networks to learn the finite-dimensional nonlinear mapping between coefficients of input and output reduced bases.
+Choices of reduced bases include but are not limited to (i) proper orthogonal decomposition (POD-NN, \citealt{Hesthaven2018}) or principal component analysis (PCA-Net, \citealt{bhattacharya2021model}), (ii) active subspace or derivative-informed subspace (DIP-Net, \citealt{oleary2022learning, oleary2022derivative}), (iii) learned neural network representation of output reduced bases (DeepONet, \citealt{LuJinKarniadakis2019}), and (iv) variational autoencoders (VANO, \citealt{seidman2023variational}).
+Other architectures include the Fourier neural operator (FNO, \citealt{li2021fourier}) and its variants \citep{cao2023lno, lanthaler2023nonlocal, li2020neural, li2020multipole}.
+See empirical comparisons of neural operator architectures for learning solution operators of PDEs by \citet{deHoop2022cost, lu2022comprehensive}.